Ecodev/artisans/README.md

 ## Introduction

-Chez Emmy is a web application based on GraphQL for the API and Angular for the client.
+Les artisans de la transition is a web application based on GraphQL for the API and Angular for the client.

 ## Installation